UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

 ### Alternate solutions considered and rejected
 1) Running the source generator directly in the project
     1) This is where the problem on non-deterministic ordering and visibility of the generated code was discovered.
-Obviously (now anyway!) this won't work.
+Obviously, (now anyway!) this won't work.
 2) Use a source generator in a separate assembly
     1) This solves the generator output dependency problem but introduces a new problem of how the build infrastructure for these types manage NuGet versions.